Impact of Fake Agents on Information Cascades: Optimal decision, cascades and welfare

-\begin{lemma} Agent $n$ cascades to a $Y \, (N)$ if and only if $l_{n-1} < \frac{1-p}{p} $ $ \big( l_{n-1} > \frac{p}{1-p} \big)$ and otherwise follows its private signal $S_n$. \end{lemma} This lemma follows by expressing $\gamma_n$ in terms of $l_{n-1}$ using Bayes' law, and then using the condition on $\gamma_n$ for a $Y \, (N)$ cascade.
-If agent $n$ cascades, then the observation $O_n $ does not provide any additional information about the true value $V$ to the successors than what is contained in $\mathcal{H}_{n-1}$.
-As a result, $l_{n+i} = l_{n-1} $ for all $i=0,1,2,\ldots$ and hence they remain in the cascade, which leads us to the following property, also exhibited by prior models \cite{bhw,banerjee,welch,Tho}. \begin{property} Once a cascade occurs, it lasts forever. \end{property}
+If agent $n$ cascades, then the observation $O_n $ does not provide any additional information about the true value $V$ to the successors over what is contained in $\mathcal{H}_{n-1}$.
+As a result, $l_{n+i} = l_{n-1} $ for all $i=0,1,2,\ldots$ and hence they remain in the cascade, which leads us to the following property, also exhibited by prior models, e.g. \scalebox{1}{\cite{bhw,banerjee,welch,pawanMFG,pawan_congest,more_choices2024}.} \begin{property} Once a cascade occurs, it lasts forever. \end{property} On the other hand, if agent $n$ does not cascade, then Property \ref{prop1} and Lemma \ref{lemma1} imply that all the agents until and including $n$ follow their own private signals ignoring the observations of their predecessors.
+For every such observation $O_i$, $i \leq n$, as $S_i$ is conditionally independent of the history $\mathcal{H}_{i-1}$ given $V,$ the likelihood ratio can be updated as